This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

 3. On the Log Group List page, click the log group name for which you want to create a log stream.
-You will be taken to the Log Group Detail page.
+You will be taken to the Log Group Details page.

-4. On the Log Group Detail page, click the Log Stream tab.
-The log stream list is displayed.
+4. Log Group Details page, click the Log Stream tab.
+The Log Stream list is displayed.

 5. Click the Create Log Stream button.
-The Create Log Stream popup window will open.
+The Create Log Stream popup opens.

-6. After entering the Log Stream Name, click the Create button.
-The log stream creation is complete.
+6. Enter the Log stream name, then click the Create button.
+Log stream creation is completed.

-• Enter the name within 3 to 512 characters using English letters and numbers.
+• Enter the name using English letters and numbers, within 3~512 characters.

 You can view and manage detailed information about log streams.
-Follow these steps to view detailed information about log streams.
+To view detailed information about the log stream, follow these steps.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.